 - Freshly grated parmesan cheese

-- Heat the olive oil in a large shallow pan over a medium heat.
+- Heat the tablespoon of oil from the jar of sundried tomatoes in a large shallow pan over a medium heat.
 Season the chicken with a little salt and pepper and brown it all over in the pan to seal the meat.

 - Remove the chicken and set it aside.
 Reduce the heat under the pan to low-medium and add a small knob of butter and the diced shallots to the pan.
 Gently sweat the shallots for about five minutes until they are soft and translucent but don’t allow them to take on any colour.
 If you are using regular onions they will take longer to cook.